Personal Injury Law: Birth-Related Injuries

 - The inappropriate handling of the baby, or

-- A lack of medical staff that lead to inattentive care.
+- A lack of medical staff that lead to inattentive care

 As previously noted, birth-related injuries can happen to just about any baby, however, research has shown that heavier babies tend to suffer injuries more frequently than average sized babies.
 This can happen because medical staff can use an over asserted amount of physical force when handling the newborn.
 They may also be careless with the tools they use for the birthing procedure.
-Other babies than run higher risks include those that go through the following dangers:

 - Newborns that arrive before the 37th week,